arduinovc/hackintosh-nuc8behi3/README.md

 ### Important note: macOS Ventura

 At the moment, macOS Ventura is the latest macOS version running fine.
-macOS Sonoma and Sequoia are compatible with Mac Mini 2018 but OpenCore won't boot.
+macOS Sonoma should works with the right Airportitlwm (check Github).
+macOS Sequoia works with Ventura Airportitlwm and OpenCore Legacy Patcher.
+See below :

 ### Important note: Intel Wireless Card with Sequoia (work in progress)